remusao/remusao.github.io/posts/whotracksme-generate-adb-filters.md

-They could also be dispatched in the already existing lists such as `advertising`, `privacy`, etc. Another option could be to use this as a tool to assist maintainers to keep an eye on the ecosystem; learning about new trackers in real time comes to mind as something useful.
+They could also be dispatched in the already existing lists such as `advertising`, `privacy`, etc. Another option could be to use this as a tool to assist maintainers to keep an eye on the ecosystem; learning about new trackers in real time certainly seems useful.

 Let's get started!

 ## Loading the data

-We start by loading the tracker-related data, found in `db/trackerdb.sql`.
-We use the script `trackerdb.py` which allows to load the database into memory using `sqlite3`:
+We start by loading the tracker-related data from `trackerdb.sql`, using the helper function found in `trackerdb.py`.
+Both files can be found in the `db` folder at the root of the repository.

 ```python
 from trackerdb import load_tracker_db